-Before we left to cruise the first time, I went through all our old photo albums and scanned our favorites — several thousand of various family members, trips we’d taken, houses we’d lived in and so on.
+Before we left to cruise the first time, I went through all our old photo albums.
+I scanned our favorites — several thousand of various family members, trips we’d taken, houses we’d lived in and so on.

 It was a big job, using a flatbed scanner and doing one at a time.
 Even though I had what was, at the time, a “fast” scanner, it still took several minutes per photo to scan it and save it.

 Yet it was one of our best downsizing moves — I am so glad to have those photos with us.
-I keep a number of them on my phone and it’s surprising how many times as I’m talking to someone I pull out a photo to show the boats we raced on or a trip we went on.
+I keep a number of them on my phone.
+It’s surprising how many times as I’m talking to someone I pull out a photo to show the boats we raced on or a trip we went on.
 And every so often we play them on the laptop as a random-order slideshow and reminisce.
 And some people keep a digital photo frame (Amazon) to display a revolving selection.

 - one in the cloud (Carbonite, DropBox and Microsoft OneDrive all work well; they have very slight differences)

-The good news is that there are much faster scanners available now, and better software that automates a lot of the process (the other option is to send the photos to a scanning service but they are expensive at about $1 per photo and there is the risk of the box being lost in the mail).
+The good news is that there are much faster scanners available now.
+And better software automates a lot of the process.
+The other option is to send the photos to a scanning service but they are expensive at about $1 per photo.
+And there is also the risk of losing photos in the mail.

-Karen, a reader, and I had a couple of notes back and forth about “what to do about photo albums” a few months ago and I’d almost forgotten about it until I got a follow-up note last week.
-She wanted to tell me about the photo scanner she’d gotten and how much easier the job had been than she anticipated.
+Karen, a reader, and I had a couple of notes back and forth about “what to do about photo albums” a while back.
+She wanted to tell me about the photo scanner she’d gotten.
+It made the job much easier than she anticipated.

-The Epson FotoFast FF-640 (Amazon) has a photo feeder that will handle up to 30 photos at a time, and scan them in about 1 second each — plus detect if there is writing on the back (and if so, scan it), organize the photos and even send them off to an external drive and/or cloud storage.
+The Epson FotoFast FF-640 (Amazon) has a photo feeder.
+It handles up to 30 photos at a time.
+And each scan takes about 1 second each — plus detect if there is writing on the back (and if so, scan it).
+This includes organizing the photos and even sending them to an external drive and/or cloud storage.
 To top it off, the software with it will automatically restore images — fixing faded colors and so on.
 Karen said it did an excellent job on her photos.

 IMPORTANT: I haven’t personally used this scanner as I did all my old photos years ago.
 In addition to Karen’s liking it, however, I notice that it gets good reviews on Amazon.